wing5wong/artisan-whs-static/source/_career_news/2021-06-27_ucol-beauty-course-year-12-13.md

 ---
 ![](https://res.cloudinary.com/whanganuihigh/image/upload/v1604953884/Careers%20and%20Vocational/Logos/UCOL.jpg)

-There are three places let on a UCOL Beauty course.
+There are three places left on the UCOL Beauty course.
 It is a Level 2 course.
 If you are keen to enrol see Mrs Howard in the Vocational Studies office by D8.